What's the meaning of the phrase 'Yellow-belly'?

 What's the origin of the phrase 'Yellow-belly'?

 The term 'yellow-belly' is an archetypal American term, but began life in England in the late 18th century as a mildly derogatory nick-name.
-Grose's A provincial glossary; with a collection of local proverbs etc, 1787, lists it:
+Grose's A Provincial Glossary: with a collection of local proverbs, and popular superstitions, 1787, lists it: